This page prepares you for the gym. The next page shows you how to work out.

 Working hard in the gym accomplishes nothing if you don’t eat and sleep enough on the day of a workout.
 That's how important the non-bodybuilding part of muscle development is: After exercising, your body builds new muscle using energy from that day's food.
 Later when you're sleeping, your body repairs your muscles.

 To ease you into these lifestyle changes, this program begins with a prep week.
 When you’re done prep week, you have fewer surprises and excuses when committing to the workouts.
 You'll be much less likely to quit on your physique goals.

-In other words, this guide is more than the science of working out.
+In other words, this handbook is more than the science of working out.
 It's also focused on holding you accountable so that this isn't just a throwaway blog post you read.